 Another aspect of single panel replacement to keep in mind is how it will look.
 If you only replace one, it may stand out, since the material may not match exactly.
-Only you can decide when complete door replacement may be a better option, but you can contact a repair person for a free professional opinion and consultation.
+Only you can decide when complete door replacement may be a better option, but you can contact a repair company such as Concord Garage Doors (or one that is closer to you) for a professional opinion and consultation.

 Contact the Manufacturer or Distributor

 If you decide to replace only one garage door panel, the first step is to contact the original door manufacturer.
 Find out if they sell individual panels for your door’s model number.

 In some cases, you can contact the installation company as well.
 They may keep parts in stock for your door and will be trained on how to effectively install single panels in the products they service.
 You should also inquire if the panel’s damage is covered under any existing warranty.
 You may be able to avoid some out-of-pocket costs, depending on the extent of the contract.